-No cataract surgery is risk free; however the experience to date with bladeless laser cataract surgery is that it reduces the risks by providing a higher level of precision and safety.
+No cataract surgery is risk-free; however, the experience to date with bladeless laser cataract surgery is that it reduces the risks by providing a higher level of precision and safety.
 Your surgeon will thoroughly discuss the risks of any procedure with you.

 Will my health insurance cover laser cataract surgery?

 Depending on your level of cover your health fund will cover the majority of the costs however there may be some out of pocket.
-You should contact your health fud to determine your level of cover.
+You should contact your health fund to determine your level of cover.